Payal, India: Demographics

 Payal is pronounced (pie 'al) and is a popular Indian name that means anklets in Hindi.
-It is an ancient city, very old temples more than 64, built in time or Mugal times, and also find ancient art pictures in temples (Mahadev Mandir, Ganga Sagar, Nainda Devi, Ram Mandir and others) It also has about six Gurudwaras (The main one was built on Old Mosques after Partition of India) and few mosques.
-And also there is an old fort, which has a girls school inside.
-Its original images and shapes have been destroyed, and a few political people are making shops under it.
+It is an ancient city, with more than 64 old temples built in the Mugal times.
+There are also ancient art pictures in the temples (Mahadev Mandir, Ganga Sagar, Nainda Devi, Ram Mandir and others).
+The city also has about six Gurudwaras (the main one was built on Old Mosques after the Partition of India) and a few mosques.
+There is also an old fort which has a girls school inside.
+Its original images and shapes have been destroyed and a few people have made shops under it.